 During trial the lawyers will refer to and read from depositions.
-Depositions are transcripts of testimony taken while the parties are preparing for trial.
-Deposition testimony is given under oath just like testimony on the trial.
-You should give it the same consideration you would give it had the witnesses testified here in court.
+Depositions are transcripts of witness testimony taken while the parties were preparing for trial.
+Deposition testimony is given by a witness under oath just like testimony on the trial.
+You should give it the same consideration you would give it if the witnesses was testifying here in court.